EAGLE HIDE – 1900 SEK per person

 The sight of a golden eagle making its landing only a few meters from the hide is simply breathtaking.
 Observing an eagle with its enormous wingspan, astonishing plumage and keen eye from such a close angle is an experience you will never forget.

-In the northern forests of Gästrikland there’s an especially constructed hide from which many bird species can be observed during the winter.
+In the northern part of Gästrikland there is an especially constructed hide in the forest from which many bird species can be observed during winter.
 The hide is on a slight elevation and offers views in 3 directions.
 It accommodates 4 people and has 9 windows/photo openings.